Recruiters’ Alert: Red Flags to Watch out for in CVs

 The 5 Most Effective Job Hunt Hacks

 Yes, we know!
 There are no shortcuts to success.
 But if you are on a job hunt, this post is something you cannot miss.
 Based on our years of experience helping job hunting candidates like you land their dream jobs, we have put together some insider tips (or hacks as the current trend is) to help you on your job hunting journey.
-What are some of the best and most effective job hunt hacks that can fast-track your job hunting process ?
+What are some of the best and most effective Job Hunt Hacks that can fast-track your job hunting process ?
 Read on to find out exactly what they are, and why they make such a big difference.

 Job Hunt Hack #1 – Use “Keywords”